 The Culture Clash by Jean Donaldson

 The book with its unique and scientifically sound recognition of the cultural differences between dogs and humans shape modern dog training and ownership.
 It makes you understand your dog and how to train it and get the best behaviors you want.
-The culture difference between you and your dog is explained and how to put yourself into your dog’s shoes and understand its world so as to be on the same page.
+The cultural difference between you and your dog is explained and how to put yourself into your dog’s shoes and understand its world so as to be on the same page.

 Before and After getting your puppy by Dr. Ian Dunbar

-The Power of Positive Dog training by Pat Miller
+The Power of Positive Dog Training by Pat Miller

 Don’t Shoot the dog by Karen Pryor

-Whatever the task, whether keeping a five year old quiet in public, housebreaking a puppy, memorizing a play, it will go fast and better and be more fun, if you know how to use reinforcement.
+Whatever the task, whether keeping a five-year-old quiet in public, housebreaking a puppy, memorizing a play, it will go fast and better and be more fun, if you know how to use reinforcement.
 Karen Pryor clearly explains the underlying principles of behavioral training and through numerous fascinating examples reveals how this art can be applied to virtually any common situation.
-She explains it well you do not have to use threats, force, punishment or “shoot the dog” to get the desired results.
-In 8 methods the book outlines how to put an end to undesirable behaviours, topics range from house training the dog, improving your golf game, keeping the cat off the table and much more.
+She explains it well you do not have to use threats, force, punishment, or “shoot the dog” to get the desired results.
+In 8 methods the book outlines how to put an end to undesirable behaviours, topics range from house training the dog, improving your golf game, keeping the cat off the table, and much more.
 This book offers invaluable information on behaviour modification.
 It is ideal for the whole family and your dog to have around.

-If people or dog owners are going to spend their money on a dog training book, I would like them to get advice that is useful, easy to follow, up to date and accurate that does not fall short and is worth their time and money.
+If people or dog owners are going to spend their money on a dog training book, I would like them to get advice that is useful, easy to follow, up to date, and accurate that does not fall short and is worth their time and money.
 The ten books are the best from famous trainers and authors and will certainly help you figure out how to teach and bond with your dog.
 These books listed above have helped thousands of people to train dogs over the years.
 My best is decoding your dogs.
 It has a special place in my heart as it showed me and made me understand my dog KIKI.
 I hope these books will help you too to have a comfortable and easy stay with your dog.